benjaminheng/knowledge-base/content/tech/python.md

 ```

 Notice that when compiled with UCS-4, Python can represent each code point as 3
 bytes.
-With UCS-2, the code points are decomposed into surrogate pairs, which
-are only valid as UTF-16 and do not comply with the UTF-8 spec.
+With UCS-2, the 3-byte code points are instead decomposed into surrogate pairs.
+These surrogate pairs are only valid in UTF-16 and do not comply with the UTF-8 spec.